City of Saskatoon Waste Production

 Where we are now?

-The amount of waste the City produces varies year to year, and measured just under 8,000 tonnes in 2018.
-Tonnage of landfilled waste has increased in recent years after declining from 2008 to 2013.
+The amount of waste the City produces varies year to year, and totaled just over 6,500 tonnes in 2019.

 City waste generation (tonnes, excl. clean fill)